-- BAD 113-Introduction to Business.
+- BAD 1113-Introduction to Business.
 This course is designed to provide the student with a general background of the nature of business and a preliminary idea of the various areas of business specialization.
-Three semester hours. - BAD 1213-Salesmanship.
-The salesman in relation to his firm, his goods and his customers; the approach, demonstration, and class of the individual sales transaction.
 Three semester hours. - BAD 1313-Business Mathematics.
 Review of the four fundamental operations of arithmetic giving a systematic treatment of the topics which one might encounter in daily affairs.
 Three semester hours. - BAD 2213-Marketing.
 A study of principles and problems of marketing goods and methods of distribution from producer or manufacturer to consumer.
 Types, functions, practices of wholesalers and retailers in the American marketing system and efficient marketing techniques in the development and expansion of markets are included.
 Three semester hours. - BAD 2323-Business Statistics.
 An introduction to basic statistics.
-Topics covered include measures of central tendency and variability, confidence intervals, hypothesis testing, t-distribution, and regression and correlation analysis.
+Topics covered include measures of central tendency and variability, confidence intervals, hypothesis testing, t-distribution, and regression and correlation anaylsis.
 Three semester hours. - BAD 2413-Business Law I. This course is designed to acquaint the students with the fundamental principles of law as they relate to the basic legal problems of business transactions in our economy.
-Special attention will be given to: an introduction to law, law contracts, agency and employment, negotiable instruments and commercial power.
-Three semester hours. - BAD 2423-Business Law II.
+Special attention will be given to: an introduction to law, law contracts, agency and employment, negotiable instruments and commercial paper.
+Three semester hours.

+- BAD 2423-Business Law II.
 This course is designed to cover the following specific areas: sales contracts, personal property and bailments, partnerships, corporations, real property and leases, insurance, security and mortgages, and bankruptcy.
 Three semester hours. - BAD 2513-Principles of Management.
 This course is a study of basic management principles as applied to the functions of planning, organizing, personnel manning, directing, controlling, and coordinating with effective communication in business enterprise.
-Three semester hours.

-BAD 2613-Principles of Finance.
+Three semester hours. - BAD 2613-Principles of Finance.
 This course of study of the organization and operation of the American financial system with consideration of public and private financial institutions.
 Financial problems of industrial and commercial firms, methods and procedure of business, foreign trade, and consumer financing, and governmental policies and activities in finance and their effects on prices, interest rates, and economic activities are included.
 Three semester hours.